bobcgausa/cook-js/README.md

 ## How Does This Work?

-p5.particle is a library to add particle support to [p5.js](http://p5js.org/).
+p5.particle.js is a library to add particle support to [p5.js](http://p5js.org/).
+This repository contains two projects: a Box2D physics library and a Particle library.
+Use https://rawgit.com/bobcgausa/cook-js/master/p5.particle.js to include particles in your project.

 ## Particle
 A Particle object is simply a data definition.
 There are no methods.
 The data fields consist only of properties that are likely to vary on a per-particle basis.
 Properties that are common to all particles, such as gravity, are defined in the parent Fountain.
+Since particles are so numerous, every effort was made to minimize the size of their structure definition.
-Further, per-particle properties, such as color, that can be derived from a particle's id or life are also factored out into its Fountain definition.
+For example, per-particle properties, such as color, that can be derived from a particle's id or life are also factored out into its Fountain definition.

 The Fountain's particle creation function returns a Particle object so that it is easy for users to add additional,